-ARTICLE 6: NEGOTIATION PROCEDURES 1 2 × , ne Parties agree to establish a small LCAP Working Committee.
-This committee ill have the following parameters: 3 4 5 (1) Consist of equal numbers of Administrative personnel and appointed CNTA representatives (2-3 recommended).
+(b) e Parties agree to establish a small LCAP Working Committee.
+This committee Il have the following parameters: (1) Consist of equal numbers of Administrative personnel and appointed CNTA representatives (2-3 recommended).
 Other stakeholders may be invited to be part of the committee.
-6 7 8 (2) Take the recommendations of the LCAP Advisory Committee and develop a draft and final draft of the LCAP that will go to the school board for approval every year.
-9 10 (3) Develop the final draft LCAP, submit it to the LCAP Advisory Committee and Cabinet for review, then submit it to the school board for approval.
-11 12 13 (4) Evaluate each proposal inclusive of the data that will be used to measure effectiveness, as well as a cost analysis, review of data to determine effectiveness, and rationale for the proposal.
-14 15 16 (5) Determine which ideas and items from the larger LCAP Advisory Committee will be included in the final draft LCAP based on effectiveness and recommendations from the committee, administration, and union members.
-17 (6) Develop a schedule of regular meetings starting January 2020.
-18 19 (7) The LCAP Working Committee may suggest proposals to be included in the LCAP in conjunction with the larger LCAP Advisory Committee.
-20 21 (8) The LCAP Working Committee will present the final draft LCAP recommendations to Cabinet and Executive Cabinet.
-22 23 (9) All decisions of the LCAP Working Committee shall be made collaboratively and collectively as a group.
+(2) Take the recommendations of the LCAP Advisory Committee and develop a draft and final draft of the LCAP that will go to the school board for approval every year.
+(3) Develop the final draft LCAP, submit it to the LCAP Advisory Committee and Cabinet for review, then submit it to the school board for approval.
+(4) Evaluate each proposal inclusive of the data that will be used to measure effectiveness, as well as a cost analysis, review of data to determine effectiveness, and rationale for the proposal.
+(5) Determine which ideas and items from the larger LCAP Advisory Committee will be included in the final draft LCAP based on effectiveness and recommendations from the committee, administration, and union members.
+(6) Develop a schedule of regular meetings starting January 2020.
+(7) The LCAP Working Committee may suggest proposals to be included in the LCAP in conjunction with the larger LCAP Advisory Committee.
+(8) The LCAP Working Committee will present the final draft LCAP recommendations to Cabinet and Executive Cabinet.
+(9) All decisions of the LCAP Working Committee shall be made collaboratively and collectively as a group.
+6.6 Review CNTA of the purpose clarific new po breako D/CNTA Contract Review Meeting: The parties agree that an Annual "Contract w Meeting" will be collaboratively planned and executed jointly by CNUSD and Negotiation Teams.
+The "Contract Review Meeting" will be held at the beginning school year and will include CNUSD Site Principals and CNTA Site Reps with the e of ensuring unified training and understanding with regard to contract changes, cation of intent of contract language, collaborative site based problem solving and oblicies/procedures.
+The Agenda shall include: an informational presentation, but sessions by grade-level and a question/answer session with all sessions pratively planned and executed jointly.
+All unit members will be compensated for me. wi.
+(1) (2) (3) (4) (5) (6) (7) (8) (9) 6.6 CNUS Review CNTA of the purpose clarified new polyteraked collaboration